 Protect your users’ contact data with CloudSponge

 For over 10 years we’ve followed best-in-class security processes and practices to stay compliant and secure.
 Everything from our hosting decisions, software and architecture design, and our development practices are influenced by security and privacy decisions.
 We face the legal, compliance, reputation, and security risks involved in handling contacts data for thousands of customers.

 Most companies are up and running with our Contact Picker or Contacts API within a couple hours, which gives them stable, secure, maintenance-free integrations with dozens of address book providers around the world.
 We have weekly onboarding webinars, a Slack channel, and amazing email support to make sure you get exactly what you need from our products as quickly as possible.

 Ready to do this?
-Start with a free sandbox account now (no credit card required).
+Start with a 14-day trial now (no credit card required).

 * Astute readers will notice that this number is much larger than the number of global email users (currently estimated at about 3.9B by Radicati).
 We have estimated this number based on assuming that every contact record that passes through our system contains exactly one email address.
 Furthermore this figure is inflated because we may be counting each address book multiple times.
 So while the actual number of unique emails that pass through our system is much lower, we’re unable to say exactly how much since we delete all the private information and have no way to de-duplicate the contacts.